-CAR ACCIDENT IN MN CAN ONLY SUE OTHER DRIVER NOT INSURANCE COMPANY – MN ATTORNEY
+CAR ACCIDENT IN MN CAN’T SUE INSURANCE COMPANY MUST SUE OTHER DRIVER – MN ATTORNEY

 Of course, like everything with the law, there are exceptions.
-For example, if you are injured in a car crash and the other driver was at fault but doesn’t have any insurance, then YOUR auto insurance has to pay you uninsured benefits and you could sue your insurance company directly.
+For example, if you are injured in a car crash but the other driver doesn’t have insurance.
+In that situation, YOUR auto insurance has to pay you uninsured benefits.
+That is a contract between you and your auto insurance company.
+In fact, that coverage is required in every MN policy.
+In that situation, you can sue your auto insurance company directly.
 Our top car crash lawyers have handled many cases where the driver that caused the crash was unfortunately not insured.
-In that situation, if your insurance won’t pay you the compensation you are entitled to, you can sue your insurance company, even though the other driver caused the accident.
-The difference, of course, is that you have a direct contract (policy) with your insurance company that gives you the right to sue them, but in the first scenario (where the driver at fault has insurance) you do not have a contract or policy with the other driver’s insurance so you can’t sue them directly.
+In those cases, we can sue your insurance company, even though the other driver caused the accident.

-Another exception that sometimes comes up for our car accident attorneys in MN is where the other driver’s insurance company claims that the other driver actually did not have insurance at the time of the accident.
+Another exception that sometimes comes up for our car accident attorneys is where the other driver’s insurance company claims that the other driver actually did not have coverage at the time of the accident.
 For example, they may claim that the driver missed a premium payment and the policy was cancelled.
 In those cases, a car accident attorney is sometimes able to settle the case with the other driver and have him assign his claim against his insurance company to our client.
-Our car accident attorneys can then sue the other insurance company directly because the other driver assigned his rights against the insurance company to our client.
+Our car accident attorneys in Minnesota can then sue the other insurance company directly because the other driver assigned his rights against his auto insurance company to our client.

 CALL FOR FREE CONSULTATION GET QUESTIONS ANSWERED